 A traditional CMS usually provides built-in templates, plugins, and a defined tech stack.
 While some traditional CMSs do offer APIs and integration points, they are often limited and not as flexible.
 Developers end up working within the constraints of the platform, which can feel restrictive when trying to build modern, dynamic experiences.

 A headless CMS, by contrast, is designed with developers in mind.
 Features like APIs, webhooks, starter kits, client libraries, and SDKs speed up development.
-Most importantly, developers are free to choose their preferred frontend technology, whether it’s React, Vue, Angular, or even a static site generator.
+Most importantly, developers are free to choose their preferred frontend technology, whether it’s React, Vue, Angular, or static site generators like Next.js or Astro (the most widely adopted frameworks in headless CMS projects right now).
 This freedom makes it easier to stay current with modern frameworks.

 Traditional CMSs come with themes and plugins, but the customization is mostly limited to what the platform allows.
 If they are possible, deep changes often require hacks or a lot of custom code.
 Over time, this can make the system harder to maintain.